autocontracts/permissioned-blocks/whitepaper.md

 The statechain is encrypted using a shared contract key.
 The contract key is boxed using the public key of the person being granted a capability and this is stored at an IPFS address that only they can access.

-<b>Note:</b> A naive approach would be to only encrypt the Statechain and publish on a public network.
+<b>Note:</b> A naive approach would be to only encrypt the atatechain and publish on a public network.
 This approach however is vulnerable to the information being decrypted by brute force.
 For the same reason firewalls are employed today in computer networks, a better approach is to design a security model that limits access to the information.

 <p align="center">
 <img src="/images/permissioned-blocks-capabilities.png">